Mykola-CI/pedigreat/readme.md

 ![Header and Navigation Bar for larger screens](documentation/nav-bar-tablets.png)

-The 'focus' animation with transition of lighting pattern delivered by means of css shadow effects:
+The 'focus' effect in the form of animated lighting pattern delivered by means of css shadow effects:

 ![Presentation of focus effect on menu buttons](documentation/buttons-navbar-focus.gif)